 If rights are granted to the Depositary in respect of deposited shares to purchase additional shares or other securities, the Bank and the Depositary shall endeavor to consult as to the actions, if any, the Depositary should take in connection with that grant of rights.
-The Depositary shall, to the extent reasonably deemed by it to be lawful and practical: (i) if requested by writing by the Bank, grant to all or certain ADS holders rights to instruct the Depositary to purchase the securities to which the rights relate and deliver those securities or ADSs representing those securities, (ii) if requested by writing by the Bank, grant to all or certain ADS holders rights to instruct the Depositary to purchase the securities to which the rights relate and deliver those securities or ADSs representing those securities, (iii) if requested by writing by the Bank, deliver the rights to or to the order of certain ADS holders, or (iii) sell the rights to the extent practicable and distribute the net proceeds of that sale to the ADS holders entitled to those proceeds.
+The Depositary shall, to the extent reasonably deemed by it to be lawful and practical: (i) if requested by writing by the Bank, grant to all or certain ADS holders rights to instruct the Depositary to purchase the securities to which the rights relate and deliver those securities or ADSs representing those securities, (ii) if requested by writing by the Bank, deliver the rights to or to the order of certain ADS holders, or (iii) sell the rights to the extent practicable and distribute the net proceeds of that sale to the ADS holders entitled to those proceeds.
 To the extent rights are not exercised, delivered or disposed of under (i), (ii) or (iii) above, the Depositary shall permit the rights to lapse unexercised.
-If the Depositary acts under items (i) or (iii) above, the Bank and the Depositary will enter into a separate agreement setting forth the conditions and procedures of the offering.
+If the Depositary will enter into a separate agreement setting forth the conditions and procedures of the offering.
 If the Depositary will act under item (iii), the Depositary will use reasonable efforts to sell the rights and pay the net proceeds to the ADS holders.